Two Croatian natural wine producers you should taste next

 We already mentioned excellent Kosovec winery that is always surprising us with something different on the market.

 This unusual blend, was a result of the vintage in the vineyard.
 25% of Chardonnay was added to remaining Škrlet, because of that was what nature gave to the winemaker Ivan Kosovec in 2016.
-Well structured and rounded, but still on the refreshing side with zesty acidity, this blend shows to be phenomenal.
+Well structured and rounded, but still on the refreshing side with zesty acidity, this blend tastes phenomenal.

 Only 1.000 bottles were produced so hurry up and get your bottle on time!